 Ex-Im Bank’s Charter Expires

-At midnight on June 30, pharmacy the charter of the Export-Import (Ex-Im) Bank of the United States expired since Congress failed to reauthorize the Bank before recessing last week, with all new projects being considered by Ex-Im frozen until Congress acts and the Bank will exist only to service existing ones which could take years to wind down.
+At midnight on June 30, the charter of the Export-Import (Ex-Im) Bank of the United States expired since Congress failed to reauthorize the Bank before recessing last week, with all new projects being considered by Ex-Im frozen until Congress acts and the Bank will exist only to service existing ones which could take years to wind down.

 Ex-Im, an independent federal government agency, is the official export credit agency (ECA) of the U.S., and helps to create and maintain U.S. jobs by filling gaps in private export financing at no cost to the American taxpayers—providing a variety of financial mechanisms, including working capital financing, export-credit insurance and financial guarantees to help foreign buyers purchase U.S. goods and services.